NoridelHerron/EX_STAGE/README.md

 The testbench uses randomized testing to evaluate all supported ALU operations over 5000 input cases.
 It:
 - Randomly generates inputs for operands A and B, funct3, and funct7
 - Calculates expected output in software and compares it with hardware ALU output
-- Validates instruction passthrough and control signal propagation.
+- Make sure rd_in = rd_out and op_in and op_out.
 - Tracks test statistics including per-operation failure counts and signal mismatches
-- Provides clear feedback through the Tcl Console for debugging.
+- Provides clear feedback through the Tcl Console for debugging and adjust clk for wave debugging.

 ## Key Learnings
 - Gained hands-on experience designing and testing a pipelined CPU execution stage
-- Improved understanding of condition flag handling and ALU operation decoding
 - Reinforced the importance of modular design for future extensions (hazard detection, forwarding, etc.)
 - Learned the importance of passing the signal through each stage to maintain the pipeline integrity.